-Overview of Health Insurance in Connecticut
+Overview of Health Insurance in Montana

-Connecticut currently has a relatively low uninsured rate.
-In 2011, approximately 11 percent of the state's nonelderly population is uninsured, compared with the national average of 17 percent.
-Connecticut's lower rate is due, in part, to its high rate of employer-sponsored coverage (approximately 68 percent of the nonelderly in 2011, compared with the national average of 59 percent), its relatively generous eligibility limits for Medicaid, and its state-run insurance program (State-Administered General Assistance, or SAGA), which covers about 45,000 lowincome adults who did not qualify for Medicaid under previous federal regulations.
-Approximately 8 percent of the state's nonelderly are covered in the individual market or by other insurance programs, such as military coverage or Medicare disability coverage.
-Many of the former would likely opt to obtain federal subsidies under the ACA to transfer their coverage to the exchange, but these shifts in coverage will generally not have much consequence for state costs.
+In 2011, approximately 18 percent of Montana's non-elderly population is uninsured-a rate that is just slightly higher than the national average of 17 percent.
+Montana's rate of employer-sponsored coverage (56 percent among the nonelderly population) is also near the national average (59 percent).
+Approximately 13 percent of the state's nonelderly are enrolled in Medicaid, and 12 percent are covered in the individual market or in other insurance programs, such as military coverage or Medicare disability coverage.
+Many of the former will likely opt to obtain federal subsidies under the ACA to transfer their coverage to the exchange, but these shifts in coverage will generally not have much consequence for state costs.